 1. Clarify expectations

 The biggest mistake is to assume that everything is clear and the same as back at the office.
 That assumption leads to frustrations, misunderstandings, and a lack of clarity and direction for every person involved.
-Remote work is different from office work, and therefore it is essential to clarify expectations and needs, even about topics that seem to be obvious.
+Remote work is different from office work, and therefore it is essential to clarify expectations and needs, even about topics that seem obvious.
 Read here more about that topic.

 2. Focus on results and create commitment